Telenor: Operations

+Telenor Amp

 In 2022, Telenor established Telenor Amp, a business area managing companies adjacent to its core telecom operations.
-Amp follows a “develop-or-divest” strategy, focusing on areas such as IoT and security services.
-Its portfolio includes Telenor Connexion and, since 2024, the cybersecurity subsidiary Telenor Cyberdefence.
+Amp follows a "develop-or-divest" strategy, focusing on areas such as IoT and security services.
+Its portfolio includes Telenor Connexion and since 2024, the cybersecurity subsidiary, Telenor Cyberdefence.

 Research

-Telenor Research is Telenor's corporate unit for research.
-The unit conducts research and delivers research based advice on topics such as market, technology, data analytics, innovation and organization.
-Telenor Research provides research based analysis and strategic recommendations to the Telenor Group, as well as to the individual Business Units across Telenor markets.
+Telenor Research is Telenor's corporate unit for Research & Development.
+The unit conducts research and delivers research-based advice on topics such as market, technology, data analytics, innovation and organization.
+Telenor Research provides research-based analysis and strategic recommendations to the Telenor Group, as well as to the individual business units across Telenor's markets.
 Telenor Research's mission is to create business value for Telenor through applied research.

 Internet of Things (IoT) and Machine-to-machine

-Telenor started exploring the M2M potentials in 2000, when Telenor R&D established a project both aimed at technology, services and business models.
-This was further spurred when Telenor acquired the Swedish mobile company Europolitan, which contained parts of Vodafone's research capabilities in the area.
-As a result, two separate companies have been established: Telenor Connexion in Stockholm, Sweden (aiming higher up in the M2M value chain), and Telenor Objects (aiming further down in the value chain).
+Telenor started exploring the potential of M2M in 2000, when Telenor R&D established a project aimed toward technology, services and business models.
+This was further spurred when Telenor acquired the Swedish mobile company Europolitan, which contained parts of Vodafone's research in the area.
+As a result, two separate companies were established: Telenor Connexion in Stockholm, Sweden (aiming higher up in the M2M value chain) and Telenor Objects (aiming further down in the value chain).
 The initiative has resulted in a substantial market share of Europe's fast-growing M2M market and is being used by Nissan in Europe to connect its customers' electric cars.
-As of 2017,Telenor Objects is no longer active.
+As of 2017, Telenor Objects is no longer active.

-In 2021, Telenor unified its IoT operations under the brand Telenor IoT, combining Telenor Connexion with other units into a single global team of about 200 specialists.
-Analysts have included Telenor in Gartner’s Magic Quadrant for Managed IoT Connectivity Services and Transforma Insights’ CSP IoT Peer Benchmarking 2024.In 2025, trade publications reported that Telenor IoT had surpassed 25 million SIMs deployed, and through a partnership with Verizon Business enabled customers to access local U.S. networks via eSIM.
+In 2021, Telenor unified its IoT operations under the brand Telenor IoT, combining Telenor Connexion with other units into a single global team of around 200 specialists.
+Analysts have included Telenor in Gartner's Magic Quadrant for Managed IoT Connectivity Services and Transforma Insights' CSP IoT Peer Benchmarking 2024.
+In 2025, trade publications reported that Telenor IoT had surpassed deploying 25 million SIMs and through a partnership with Verizon Business enabled customers to access local U.S. networks via eSIM.

 Broadcast

+Telenor operates the national terrestrial broadcast network in Norway through its subsidiary Norkring.

+Telenor owns half of Allente, the result of a merger between Telenor's subsidiary Canal Digital and Viasat which was completed on 13 April 2021.

-Telenor's wholly owned subsidiary Canal Digital is a leading TV content distributor in the Nordic region with about 2.7 million customers in 2011.
-On 13 April 2021, the merger of Canal Digital and Viasat in Allente was completed.
+Canal Digital was previously a leading TV content distributor in the Nordic region with about 2.7 million customers in 2011.

-Telenor also operates the national terrestrial broadcast network in Norway, through its subsidiary Norkring.

-Thor is a family of satellites owned by Telenor.
-On 11 February 2008, the THOR 5 satellite was launched into geostationary orbit.
-The launch was provided by International Launch Services using a Proton-M launch vehicle built by Khrunichev Space Center.
-Telenor operates three satellites from its satellite control centre at Fornebu (THOR5, THOR6 and THOR7).